louisrj/vigenere/README.md

 The main method, and your implementation, should take exactly 3 parameters - [action] [key] [target].

-* [action]: case insensitive values of either *encryptImpl*, *decryptImpl*, *encryptDir*, or *decryptDir*
+* [action]: case insensitive values of either *vigenereEncryptImpl*, *decryptImpl*, *encryptDir*, or *decryptDir*
-* [key]: string of any character sequence to be used as the Vigenère encryptImpl key
+* [key]: string of any character sequence to be used as the Vigenère vigenereEncryptImpl key
 * [target]:
-     * For *encryptImpl* / *decryptImpl* actions: the value is the input text to be processed.
+     * For *vigenereEncryptImpl* / *decryptImpl* actions: the value is the input text to be processed.
 For your output, perform the action and output the result, and only the result, using `System.out.println`.
      * For *encryptDir* / *decryptDir* actions: the value is a directory path where all the files to be processed.
-Your code must read and encryptImpl / decryptImpl each file in the directory and any files in any sub directories.
+Your code must read and vigenereEncryptImpl / decryptImpl each file in the directory and any files in any sub directories.
 There can be nested directories.
 For your output, create a new directory at the same level of the top directory for the by appending the top directory name with ".encrypted" or ".decrypted".
 Keep the file / directory names the same for anything under the top directory.
        * Example: If top directory path is "/path/to/directory" and [action] is *encrypted*, then the output results will be written to a directory at path "/path/to/directory.encrypted".

 Your code must also meet the following assumptions.
 When you feel anything is ambiguous, please feel free to make additional reasonable assumptions.
 Please document your assumptions in the code so the reviewer knows any additional assumptions you made: